MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 2. Create your XDK game in Partner Center, selecting the platforms you want to share XBL configuration across.

-3. Bind your UWP product information to your XDK product at Partner Center.
+3. Bind your UWP product information to your XDK product in Partner Center.

 4. Configure and publish Xbox Live through Partner Center.